statecharts/statecharts.github.io/what-is-a-statechart.md

 ### Entering a state enters one of its substates

-- When a state is entered, its sub state machine starts and therefore, a substate is entered
+- When a [state is entered](glossary/entry.html){:.glossary}, its sub state machine starts and therefore, a substate is entered
-- When a state is exited, its sub state machine is exited too, i.e. any substates also exit
+- When a [state is exited](glossary/exit.html){:.glossary}, its sub state machine is exited too, i.e. any substates also exit

 In the example above, when the machine is told to enter _D_, it actually ends up entering _D_, _E_, and _G_.
 Conversely, when the state machine exits _D_ it also exits any substates.